Go vs Java Summary

 Java has been around since 1995 and is used in all manner of devices.
 Because of this, there is plenty of source code available for reuse.
 As an added bonus, most of that Java code is open-source, so you can copy, paste, and go.
 This significantly increases the speed at which you can develop functional applications in Java—assuming there is existing code that fits what you’re trying to accomplish.

 Yet, that history comes with a price tag.
 So much of that expansive library is outdated.
 A Java developer might be developing for Java 1.8, and they find just the module they’re looking for… but it’s written in 1.3.
-They could rewrite it to meet Java 1.8 standards, but that could take more time than writing new code, and it may be inefficient because that code was written around an older standard.
+They could rewrite it to meet Java 1.8 standards, but that could take more time than writing new code.
+In addition, the result may be inefficient anyway because that code was written around an older standard.

 Go doesn’t have this problem.
 Its library is smaller than Java’s, by far, but all of that code works and is written to fit modern standards for development.
 You’re not left to sort through archives of old modules; it’s built for today’s standards and so is pretty much everything available for it.